rails/rails/guides/source/asset_pipeline.md

 config.assets.enabled = false
 ```

-You can also disable the asset pipeline while creating a new application by passing the <tt>--skip-sprockets</tt> option.
+You can also disable the asset pipeline while creating a new application by passing the `--skip-sprockets` option.

 ```
 rails new appname --skip-sprockets